HBPMedical/mip-deployment/MIP-DEPLOYMENT.md

 3. `JWT_SECRET`   (from step 3)
 4. `GALAXY_APACHE_URL`  (`GALAXY_URL`:`/nativeGalaxy` e.g. http://88.197.53.100:8090/nativeGalaxy )

 Go to the `docker-compose.yml` file and modify these env variables with the values that you have from the previous steps.
+You can also modify the images of the portal-backend and the portal-frontend depending on what you want to deploy.

 #### Setup the pathologies